-3. This application is filed in contemplation of the filing of a similar application by the Government of the United States of America.
-It is requested that both applications be considered as in the nature of a joint application for approval of the construction of the works to be jointly undertaken by an entity to be designated by the Government of Canada and an entity to be designated by the Government of the United States of America.
+3. This Application is filed in contemplation of the filing of a similar Application by the Government of Canada.
+It is requested that both Applications be considered as in the nature of a joint Application for approval of the construction of the works to be jointly undertaken by an entity to be designated by the Government of the United States and an entity to be designated by the Government of Canada.

-4. The International Rapids Section of the St. Lawrence River is located in Canada within the Province of Ontario and in the United States of America within the State of New York.
-Throughout its length of approximately 48 miles from Chimney Point in the State of New York, downstream to the Village of St. Regis, New York, it is traversed by the international boundary which follows generally the thread of the stream and which forms a part of the boundary line between Canada and the United States of America.
+4. The International Rapids Section of the St. Lawrence River is located in Canada within the Province of Ontario and in the United States within the State of New York.
+Throughout its length of approximately 48 miles from Chimney Point in the State of New York, downstream to the Village of St. Regis, New York, it is traversed by the International Boundary which follows generally the thread of the stream and which forms a part of the boundary line between the United States and Canada.

 5. The International Rapids Section of the St. Lawrence River since 1860 has an observed average flow of 237,000 cubic feet per second, with an aggregate fall of 92 feet.
-The total drainage area of the river at Cornwall, Ontario, is approximately 303,000 square miles, including 95,000 square miles of water surface.
+The total drainage area of the river at

+Cornwall, Ontario, is approximately 303,000 square miles, including 95,000 square miles of water surface.
 A suitable site is available at the foot of Barnhart Island near Cornwall, Ontario, and Massena, New York, for the development of the potential power of this section of the river.
-The water available would justify the installation of 2,200,000 horse power of hydro-electric generating capacity with an average annual output of approximately 12,600,000,000 kilowatt-hours of energy.
-The St. Lawrence River is navigable throughout its entire length but navigation through the International Rapids Section, the Soulanges Section and the Lachine Section, which sections lie between Chimney Point, New York, and Montreal, Quebec, a distance of 115 miles, is effected by a series of canals and locks with a controlling depth of 14 feet, by-passing a series of rapids.
-(A map of the Great Lakes-St. Lawrence Basin, Exhibit 1, is attached and made part of this application.)
+The water available would justify an installation of 2,200,000 horse power of hydroelectric generating capacity with an average annual output of approximately 12,600,000,000 kilowatt-hours of energy.
+The St. Lawrence River is navigable throughout its entire length but navigation through the International Rapids Section, the Soulanges Section, and the Lachine Section, which sections lie between Chimney Point, New York, and Montreal, Quebec, a distance of 115 miles, is effected by a series of canals and locks, with a controlling depth of 14 feet, by-passing a series of rapids.
+(A map of the Great Lakes-St. Lawrence Basin, Exhibit 1, is attached and made part of this Application.)

-6. The development of the International Rapids Section of the St. Lawrence River has heretofore been recommended by the International Joint Commission in its report dated December 19, 1921, and by the St. Lawrence Commission of the United States of America in its report dated December 27, 1926, and by the Canadian National Advisory Committee in its report of January 11, 1928, as an important stage in the progressive program for the development of the entire Great Lakes-St. Lawrence Basin.
+6. The development of the International Rapids Section of the St. Lawrence River has heretofore been recommended by the International Joint Commission in its report dated December 19, 1921, and by the St. Lawrence Commission of the United States in its report dated December 27, 1926, and by the Canadian National Advisory Committee in its report of January 11, 1928, as an important stage in the progressive program for the development of the entire Great Lakes-St. Lawrence Basin.